Constitutional Amendments/Initiatives

 Signature Verification Cost

-Each supervisor of election must set by February 2 of each even-numbered year the actual cost of signature verification of a signed initiative petition within their respective county.
-The political committee sponsoring an initiative to be placed on the ballot must pay the Supervisor of Elections in advance before signed petitions can be validated and verified unless an Affidavit of Undue Burden has been filed with the county.
+The petition sponsor must pay the Supervisor of Elections in advance before signed petitions can be verified unless an Affidavit of Undue Burden has been filed with the county

 For questions or assistance, contact [email protected].